SES Water

-SES Water is the UK water supply company to its designated area of east Surrey, West Sussex, west Kent and south London serving in excess of 282,000 homes and businesses and a population of approximately 675,000 people.
+Sutton and East Surrey Water plc, trading as SES Water, is the UK water supply company to its designated area of east Surrey, West Sussex, west Kent and south London serving in excess of 282,000 homes and businesses and a population of approximately 675,000 people.

 An area of 322 sqmi, extending from Morden and South Croydon in the north to Gatwick Airport in the south, and from Cobham and Dorking in the west to Edenbridge and Bough Beech in the east forms the company's supply area.

 Corporate status

-Sutton and East Surrey Water (trading as SES Water since 2017) is a public limited company registered in England and Wales with company number 2447875, that is not Stock Exchange Listed, and is East Surrey Water plc renamed following a 1996 merger..
+Sutton and East Surrey Water (trading as SES Water since 2017) is a public limited company registered in England and Wales with company number 2447875, that is not Stock Exchange listed, and is East Surrey Water plc renamed following a 1996 merger.

 In 2013, the Japanese trading company Sumitomo Corp. acquired Summit Water UK Ltd, the holding company of Sutton and East Surrey Water plc for £164.5m.
 Later in the year Sumitomo sold half of the holding in Summit Water to Osaka Gas Co., with the joint venture being renamed as Sumisho Osaka Gas Water UK Ltd.

+In January 2024, Pennon Group (who also own South West Water, Bristol Water and Bournemouth Water) acquired SES Water from Sumitomo Corp. in a £380mn deal.

 History

 Surrey has few surface water sources, but two major aquifers, one of chalk and the other of Lower Greensand, across the county from east to west.
 To the north of SES Water's area, the chalk appears as outcrops from the tertiary beds which lie on top of it, and there are springs at the Bookhams, Fetcham, Leatherhead and Sutton as a consequence.
 Further south, the aquifers are reached by wells, with the deepest wells used to extract water from the chalk aquifer.
 That at Polesden Lacey is 510 ft deep.

 The area was initially served by a number of small water companies, each supplying water to its local population.
-The setting up of water companies was made easier by the Waterworks Clauses Act 1847, which enabled new companies to be created by obtaining a special Act, rather than needing a full Act of Parliament.
+The setting up of water companies was made easier by the Waterworks Clauses Act 1847 (10 & 11 Vict. c.
+17), which enabled new companies to be created by obtaining a special act, rather than needing a full act of Parliament.
 The new legislation meant that the powers of such companies were standardised.
 Sutton and East Surrey Water has been formed by a number of mergers and takeovers of these smaller companies.